ray-project/kuberay/apiserver/DEVELOPMENT.md

 #### Start Kubernetes Deployment

 Note that you should make your KubeRay API server image available by either pushing it to an image registry, such as DockerHub or Quay, or by loading the image into the Kubernetes cluster.
 If you are using a Kind cluster for development, you can run `make load-image` to load the newly built API server image into the Kind cluster.
 The operator image will also be needed to be loaded on your cluster.
+If you want run secure API server, you can build security proxy using `make security-proxy-image` and load it to the cluster using `make load-security-proxy-image`

 You can use `make operator-image` to build a fresh image from sources, and, if you are using a Kind cluster for development, you can run `make load-operator-image`.

 ```bash
 #Optionally, to load the api server image into the local kind cluster created with make cluster